instagibbs/bolts/XX-eltoo-peer-protocol.md

 The eltoo-variant of `closing_signed` which is sent in the same situation, but for eltoo channels.
-This is a two-round communication due to MuSig2 signatures being completed without nonce pre-generation.
+This is a two-round communication due to MuSig2 signatures being completed without nonce pre-generation for simplicity.

 Fee negotiation is done in an identical manner as `closing_signed`.